RishabhSingh2312/EDA-of-any-data-set-in-less-than-5-mins/README.md

 # EDA(Exploratory data analysis) of any data_set in less than 5 minutes:
-Here , in this project you ll see the installation of packages with codes to make an EDA of the given data set With the help of pandas_profiling_report module.
+Here , in this project you ll see the installation of packages with codes to make an EDA of the given data set in python or jupitor notebook
+With the help of pandas_profiling_report module.